Page 3 - A Closer Look, Test System

 An NEC Proadlizer film capacitor can be found at the top of the Gigabyte Radeon HD 6870 1GB SOC.
 This component is desired for its electrical noise absorption capabilities; providing low equivalent series resistance and equivalent series inductance (ESR/ESL), high current handling, and high switching frequency.
 If you are not an electrical engineer and these terms mean nothing to you, that's fine -- it basically does what a regular capacitor does.
 It cleans up the input power to provide more stable output for better overclocking potential.

 Four spring loaded screws with clear plastic washers are located on top of the board to hold the heatsink to the card.
 Once the four screws were unscrewed, the heatsink came off very easily.
 With its triple heatpipe and triple fan configuration, Gigabyte promises its WindForce 3X design runs 14.4% cooler than AMD's reference stock heatsink.
 We will post actual temperature results shortly.
 Our photo above should provide a little more insight into the hardware used on Gigabyte's Radeon HD 6870 SOC card.
-Two 6-pin PCI Express power connectors are still located on the outer edge of the board facing towards the side of the chassis -- but for its non-reference design, Gigabyte has 100% Japanese made solid state capacitors, ferrite core/metal choke, and lower RDS(on) MOFSET for improved reliability, lower power consumption, and lower heat output.
+Two 6-pin PCI Express power connectors are still located on the outer edge of the board facing towards the side of the chassis -- but for its non-reference design, Gigabyte has 100% Japanese brand solid state capacitors, ferrite core/metal choke, and lower RDS(on) MOFSET for improved reliability, lower power consumption, and lower heat output.
 Combined with its 2oz copper PCB, Gigabyte markets this as its Ultra Durable design.
 One of my previous video cards is a Gigabyte Radeon HD 4850 with Gigabyte's custom passive cooler, and I have had absolutely no complaints with regards to their reliability using the card every day for two years straight; not to mention the Gigabyte Radeon 6850 1GB OC I've reviewed back in January is still top notch as always.

 The custom heatsink features thermal pads that go over the memory chips to provide additional cooling.
 My only complaint is the base of the heatsink has a very rough machine finish, which may limit its performance due to reduced contact with the surface of the graphics processor core.
 That said, with all these in mind, Gigabyte promises 10-30% lower power switching loss and 10-30% better overclocking capabilities.
 We will see how it works out in just a moment.